microsoft/clarity-mcp-server/README.md

-# Microsoft Clarity Data Export MCP Server
+# Microsoft Clarity MCP Server

 This is a Model Context Protocol (MCP) server for the Microsoft Clarity.
 It allows you to access your session recordings, project analytics, and documentation from Clarity using Claude for Desktop or other MCP-compatible clients.